jvasso/graph-rl4adaptive-learning/README.md

 ## Graph RL for Adaptive Learning

-This repository is our implementation for the paper: "Towards scalable adaptive learning with graph neural networks and reinforcement learning".
+This is the official implementation of the model in the paper: "Towards scalable adaptive learning with graph neural networks and reinforcement learning".

 ### INSTALLATION